gizinski-jacek/multi-viewer/README.md

 ## Features

 - Support for different video/livestreaming sites
+- Adding videos by full URL of by Id
 - Integrated chat if supported by the original host
 - Playlist showing ordered list of videos and livestreams
   - Ability to reorder or remove each media